Review of Airbnb Experiences

 Next, Spectactular Lucha Libre and Street Tacos featured a walking tour of street tacos, followed by a Lucha Libre show.

 You can’t bring cameras into the lucha libre show, so I won’t post my terrible, grainy iPhone pics of the show here.
-But the tacos just as much a part of Experience as the show, and there were SO MANY delicious tacos.
+But the tacos were just as much a part of Experience as the show, and there were SO MANY delicious tacos.

-We met Tannia and Juan Carlos close to the first taco stand, and ate more tacos than I can count (the boyfriend estimates 21 between the two of us) at 3 stops on the walk to the lucha libre venue.
+We met Tannia and Juan Carlos close to the first taco stand, and ate more tacos than I can count (my boyfriend estimates 21 between the two of us) at 3 stops on the walk to the lucha libre venue.
 They even ordered us some of the more adventurous options when we expressed an interest.
 Turns out I’m not crazy about the texture of brains, but eyeball tacos aren’t half bad.

 This was the only Experience where we had any problems, and honestly, Tannia and Juan Carlos were so genuinely nice I hesitated to even mention it here.
 But I want to be honest, and really, if you book a handful of experiences, you’ll likely have something similar happen– remember that many hosts are regular people, not big tour companies.

 So the first hiccup was meeting up.
 We arrived a little early at the meeting spot, then proceeded to wait….and wait….and wait.
 They showed up half an hour past the scheduled time (I double and triple checked the time listed on Airbnb), and they didn’t mention anything about being late.
 I chalked it up to a misunderstanding and let it go.
 We did get more than enough tacos on the walk to the venue, and enjoyed talking to them, but it felt a little rushed.